What are the costs involved in divorce and what are my options?

 Fully Managed Divorce Services

-If you don’t want to deal with any documents or courts at all, and want all of the stress and hassle of divorce taken off your hands, Easy Online Divorce also offer ‘fully managed’ divorce services.
-They draft and file all the divorce documents with the courts, and manage communication between the court, your spouse, and any opposing solicitors.
+If you don’t want to deal with any documents or courts at all, and would like all of the stress and hassle of divorce taken off your hands, Easy Online Divorce offer a ‘fully managed’ divorce service.
+We draft and file all the divorce documentation with the courts, and fully manage communications between the court, your spouse, and any opposing solicitors.

 If your spouse agrees to divorcing you or if you have been separated over five years, online divorce services are your best option.
-The ‘fully managed’ package gives the same (and often better) service than a high-street solicitor would provide, but at a fraction of the cost.
+Our ‘fully managed’ package gives exactly the same (and often better) service than a high-street solicitor provides, but at a significant fraction of the cost.

 Online divorce services are usually quicker, because the central aim is for their clients to divorce efficiently.
 In contrast, solicitors charge by the hour, with each query and change counted on the clock and make a significant amount of money from managing conflict between divorcing couples.

 Easy Online Divorce offers affordable and flexible packages to suit a range of budgets.
 We summarise the cost of our services below.
 For the Fully Managed Divorce service, we also offer an option to spread the cost over three months, the only UK provider to do this.

 Standard Managed Divorce service: £249 + £593 in court fees = £842